 Vans still uses leather, as well as down that’s accredited by the Responsible Down Standard.
-It states that it sources wool from non-mulesed sheep and it doesn’t use fur, angora or other exotic animal skin or hair.
+It states that it sources wool from non-mulesed sheep and it doesn’t use fur, angora, or other exotic animal skin or hair.
 It has a formal animal welfare policy aligned with Five Freedoms and traces some animal products to the first stage of production.
 These first steps mean an ‘It’s A Start’ rating for animal welfare, but there is still much room for improvement.

 So, how ethical is Vans?
 Based on information from own research, we rated Vans ‘It’s A Start’ overall.
 The brand needs to strengthen its environmental practices by setting targets and using more environmentally-friendly materials.
 It also needs to improve its labour conditions by implementing worker empowerment initiatives, but more importantly by making sure workers are paid a decent living wage!

 Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.

 Whether you’re a skater or not, the Good On You team has found some ‘Good’ and ‘Great’ alternatives to Vans.